mohanx0x0/DotNetToolKit/README.md

 # DotNetToolKit
-A toolkit containing very frequently used .NET C# functionality routines.
+A toolkit containing very frequently used .NET C# functionalities.